Chuck Berry’s Wife & Children Are A Testament To His Lasting Love

 Through Thick and Thin

-Berry spent from February 1962 to October 1963 at the Federal Medical Center in Springfield, Missouri, where he not only completed studies in business management, accounting, and business law, he also penned five songs that went on to crack the Billboard Top 100.
+Berry spent from February 1962 to October 1963 at the Federal Medical Center in Springfield, Missouri, where he not only completed studies in business management, accounting, and business law, but also penned five songs that went on to crack the Billboard Top 100.
 “Nadine,” “No Particular Place To Go,” “You Never Can Tell,” “Promised Land,” and “Dear Dad” were all released by Chess Records from February of 1964 to March of 1965.

 Even through that, his family remained close and by his side.
 Toddy was a frequent visitor to Chuck while he was incarcerated, and was there to watch him graduate from his advanced studies and deliver the valedictorian address.
 Chuck would later write in his autobiography the following.